danilnagy/design-ai/docs/recursive_systems/index.md

 ### Coding recursive functions in Python

 The concept of recursion is incredibly powerful, and there are many useful application for recursion in computer programming.
 At the same time, the nested behavior of recursive functions can be difficult for people to understand intuitively, which is why recursion tends to be a difficult subject for people just starting out in programming.
 To start to gain an intuition for how recursive functions work, let's create a simple example of a recursive function that can add a sequence of numbers up to a certain value.
-We won't be using any geometry yet, but you can try this code directly in a `Python` component in Grasshopper.
+We won't be using any geometry yet, but you can try this code directly in a `Python` component in Grasshopper:

 ```python
 def addRecursively(value):